PowerMops/powermops-site/src/pages/pmops/tutorial/lesson_2.md

 You can see that this principle applies to the Mops stack, since the number 7, which you entered first, is at the bottom of the stack, while the number 1, which is the most recent entry, is at the top.

 How can you remove numbers from the stack?
-One way is to use the Mops word that does the reverse of what you did when you entered a number&#148;it takes a number off the stack, and "types" (or prints) it at position of the flashing cursor in the lower part of the screen.
+One way is to use the Mops word that does the reverse of what you did when you entered a number: it takes a number off the stack, and "types" (or prints) it at position of the flashing cursor in the lower part of the screen.
 That word is a simple `.` (a period, pronounced "dot").
 Try typing this:

 ```shell
 .<ENTER>